neeasade/autotheme.sh/README.md

 ![subtle](https://u.teknik.io/3dclwG.png) | ![invert](https://u.teknik.io/bYAvQA.png)

 ### todo
-- Make this less ghetto /arguments
+- arguments
-- 'Manual' mode that takes in colors and spits out simple gtk, either inverted or subtle
+- 'Manual' mode that takes in colors, no image needed.
+- new webm
+- update oomox content/format
+- package urnn, acyl in aur.

 ### misc
 - The terminal in the webm is termite, which can autoreload it's settings.
-- The panel in the webm is from my [dotfiles](github.com/neeasade/dotfiles)
+- The panel in the webm is from my [dotfiles](https://github.com/neeasade/dotfiles)
 - Thanks to Hexarei for playing guinea pig.